-It was not until the library’s renewed fortunes in the nineteenth century that further efforts were made towards the landscaping.
-In the 1830’s walks were laid out and the institution received a number of botanical gifts and in 1835 the Fernleaf Beech, now a cherished local landmark.
-Redwood Library acquired the corner property at Bellevue and Old Beach Road in 1934.
+It was not until the Redwood’s renewed fortunes in the nineteenth century that further efforts were made towards the landscaping.
+In the 1830’s walks were laid out and the institution received a number of botanical gifts including the Fernleaf Beech in 1835, now a cherished local landmark.
+The Redwood acquired the corner property at Bellevue and Old Beech Road in 1934.
 Architect John Russell Pope was engaged to create a park area adjoining the Library.
-Pope designed a long flagstone-paved allée leading to the Redwood Summer House, added to the library grounds in 1917.
-The Redwood Summer House is a pavilion that was built in 1766 by Peter Harrison for Abraham Redwood’s country seat in Portsmouth, Rhode Island.
-In 1932, the library received a copy of the Houdon bronze statue of George Washington, which now resides on our side portico.
+Pope designed a long flagstone-paved allée leading to the Redwood Summer House, which was added to the Redwood grounds in 1917.
+The Redwood Summer House is a pavilion built in 1766 by Peter Harrison for Abraham Redwood’s country seat in nearby Portsmouth, Rhode Island.
+In 1932, the Redwood received a copy of the Houdon bronze statue of George Washington, which now resides on the side portico.

 Before 1934, a house owned by William H. Ashburton, a Director of the library, stood in the Southwest corned adjacent to the library.
 The property passed into the hands of William Tompkins, who lived there unitl 1934, when Mary H. Tompkins bequeathed it to the library.
 The library's board decided to raze the house and engage the services of architect John Russel Pope to convert it into a garden.

 In 1935, after the land bequest from Mary H. Tompkins, the library commissioned architect John Russell Pope to create a park area adjoing the library.
 He designed a long flagstone-paved allee leading to the Redwood Summer Summer House.
 The Summer House was built in 1766 in the same rusticated style as the original library.